Fred Vehmeier

-Frederick E. Vehmeier Jr. (July 28, 1888 – July 13, 1970) was an American football player and coach.
-He served as the head football coach at the University of North Dakota in 1912, compiling a record of 1–4.
+Frederick Eldon Vehmeier Jr. (July 28, 1888 – July 13, 1970) was an American college football player and coach.
+He played football at Beloit College and the University of Illinois and was selected as an all-state player at the end position in 1909.
+Vehmeier served as the head football coach at the University of North Dakota in 1912, compiling a record of 1–4.

-Early years
+Early life

-Vehmeier was born July 28, 1888 in Rock City, Illinois.
+Vehmeier was born July 28, 1888, in Rock City, Illinois.
 He was a native of Dakota and attended high school in Dixon, before playing college football at Beloit for two years.
-He was a left end for Beloit, but repeatedly got injured, including one injury in a 1909 game that nearly required an amputation.
-At the end of the 1909 season, he was selected as a first-team, all-state end by at least two Wisconsin sports writers.
+He was a left end for Beloit but repeatedly got injured, including one injury in a 1909 game that nearly required an amputation.
 Several papers referred to him as a "star" athlete.
+At the end of the 1909 season, he was selected as a first-team all-state end by at least two Wisconsin sports writers.
 One account described him as follows:Vehmeier is doubtless the best end Beloit has had in many years.
 He was especially strong on defensive and in receiving forward passes, and he put his whole force into the game, regardless of consequences.

 Vehmeier later played freshman football as a tackle and baseball at the University of Illinois in 1911.
-He was still attending Illinois by 1912.
+He was still attending Illinois by 1912, despite his coaching career being at the same time.
 Vehmeier was a well-known figure in local towns and cities.
 He was hired as a traveling agent for International Harvester Company in June 1912.